Flavor Violating Higgs Decays: Leptonic flavor violating Higgs decays

 Integrating out the Higgs, the heavy gauge bosons and the top quark, these contributions match onto an effective Lagrangian.
 The full effective Lagrangian is similar to the one in Eq.~\eqref{eq:mue:eff} for $\mu \to e$ conversion, but with quarks replaced by muons.
 Since a full evaluation of the 2-loop contributions is beyond the scope of this work, we will estimate the $\tau \to 3\mu$ rate by including only the dimension 5 elecromagnetic dipole contributions of the form given in Eq.~\eqref{QEMP}.
 For $c_L$ and $c_R$, we use the same expressions as for $\tau \to \mu\gamma$, see Sec.~\ref{sec:tmg} and Appendix~\ref{Appendix:FCNC}.
 We evaluate these expressions at $q^2 = 0$.
 We have checked that the neglected contributions are numerically smaller than the dipole terms at one loop.
 At two loops, to the best of our knowledge, a full evaluation of all potentially relevant diagrams is not available.

 The corresponding expression for the flavor violating partial width of the $\tau$ is

 where we have neglected terms additionally suppressed by the muon mass.
 The Wilson coefficients $c_L$ and $c_R$ are given approximately by Eqs.~\eqref{eq:tmg-CR-simplified} and \eqref{eq:cL:2loop}, with the 2-loop contribution dominating over the 1-loop one.
+In addition to \eqref{eq:t3m-new} there are also contributions to the $\tau\to 3\mu$ rate from effective flavor violating $Z$ vertices induced at 1-loop by flavor violating Higgs exchanges.
+These have the same scaling in terms of masses and the Yukawas as \eqref{eq:t3m-new}, but are found to be numerically an order of magnitude smaller \cite{Goto:2015iha}.
+We therefore neglect them in the following.

 The experimental bound $\BR(\tau \to 3\mu) < 2.1 \times 10^{-8}$~\cite{Nakamura:2010zzi} translates into a constraint $\sqrt{|Y_{\tau\mu}^2 + |Y_{\mu\tau}|^2} < 0.25$ for $m_h = 125$~GeV and assuming that the diagonal Yukawa couplings $Y_{\tau\tau}$, $Y_{\mu\mu}$ and $Y_{tt}$ have their Standard Model values.
 The decay $\tau \to 3\mu$ thus leads to a weaker limit on $Y_{\tau\mu}$, $Y_{\mu\tau}$ than $\tau \to \mu\gamma$, mainly because $\Gamma(\tau \to 3\mu)$ is suppressed by an additional power of $\alpha$ compared to $\Gamma(\tau \to \mu\gamma$).